Ukrainian refugee crisis: Canada

-On 3 March, the Government of Canada announced a plan to permanently reunify Canadian citizens with their Ukrainian family members.
+On 3 March 2022, the Government of Canada announced a plan to permanently reunify Canadian citizens with their Ukrainian family members.
 Immigration, Refugees and Citizenship Canada stated the country will allow an unlimited number of Ukrainians to apply to temporarily stay in Canada and provide work permits for Ukrainians that have either been accepted under these migration schemes or cannot safely return to Ukraine.
-On 17 March, the Government launched the Canada-Ukraine Authorization for Emergency Travel (CUAET), which gives Ukrainians and their families a visa to come to Canada temporarily, and allows them to work and study there for up to three years.
+On 17 March 2022, the Government launched the Canada-Ukraine Authorization for Emergency Travel (CUAET), which gives Ukrainians and their families a visa to come to Canada temporarily, and allows them to work and study there for up to three years.
 There is no limit to the number of people who can apply, and applicants who are overseas can apply online and provide their biometrics (fingerprints and a photo).
 The online application takes 14 days to process.
+Ukrainians approved under the CUAET will be able to travel to Canada up until 31 March 2024.
+Afterward, they will be subject to the standard immigration measures available to others around the world.

 Canada is home to nearly 1.4 million Ukrainian-Canadians, making Canada the second-largest population of the Ukrainian diaspora, after Russia.
-Between 17 March and 4 December, 724,494 applications through CUAET were received, of which 451,258 were approved.
-As applications continue to be received, the Government of Canada announced it is investing an additional CA$117 million to expedite the implementation of new immigration programs for Ukrainian refugees.
+Between 17 March and 8 July 2022, 1,084,599 applications through CUAET were received, of which 784,272 were approved, with 164,626 having arrived in Canada under said program.
+In March 2022 Canada announced it was investing an additional CA$117 million in the implementation of new immigration programs for Ukrainian refugees.

-Unlike refugees from Syria or Afghanistan, refugees from Ukraine are only considered temporary residents who do not obtain permanent residency upon arrival in Canada and are only granted the right to work or study in Canada for three years.
+People coming to Canada from Ukraine under the CUAET scheme were legally considered to be temporary residents rather than refugees.
+They were granted the right to work or study in Canada for three years but do not get the right to automatic permanent residency like refugees from Syria or Afghanistan.
+This policy was reportedly adopted to simplify and speed up the application process.
+In 2024, Canada admitted only 6,780 new permanent residents from Ukraine.